| February 7, 2001 In his January/February 2001 column in Zion’s Herald, Steve

 sharply differing theologies regarding scriptural authority,

+christology, the nature of humanity, and the meaning of salvation.
 So even if we could paper over our differences about sex, the sharp

 divisions within our denomination would remain.
 Often these divisions